khant-Nyar-Zaw/khant-Nyar-Zaw/README.md

 ## 👋Hello, World

 I am Khant Nyar Zaw, a computer science enthusiast who enjoys building efficient, scalable software solutions and exploring intelligent systems that can learn and adapt.
-My interest areas are **software development**, **machine learning** and **artificial intelligence**.
+My interest areas are **software engineering**, **machine learning** and **artificial intelligence**.
 I’m currently expanding my skills in these fields and building projects to apply my knowledge.

 ## 💻 Technologies & Tools